MrSinho/shgui/README.md

 # shgui

-### DO NOT DOWNLOAD IT'S CURRENTLY BUGGED AF, I SHOULD DEBUG THE SOURCE CODE IN ORDER TO FIX THE LIBRARY BUT I DON'T THINK I'M EVER GOING TO DO SO.

-# More realistic:
 A simple and lightweight UI and console system for Vulkan applications written completely in C

 * render only characters on screen (font system using txt file)